SSWConsulting/SSW.Rules.Content/rules/generate-ui-mockups-with-ai/rule.md

 Generative UI tools can be a great way to collaborate with stakeholders in realtime, as you can generate ideas and iterate over them using natural language prompts.
 This can give developers or designers a useful starting point and frame of reference to build a highly polished design.

 If you're a dev that likes (or is forced) to moonlight as a designer these tools can be a great timesaver in creating professional looking web components in a short amount of time.
-These tools aren't a substitute for actual designers, but if your choice as a developer is between these tools or Microsoft Paint, then you'll get a lot of value from them.f
+These tools aren't a substitute for a layout created by a qualified designer but they can be great for generating boilerplate code or proof of concept designs that you can build on in the future.

 ### Example